DerBrunoIR/SystemGoverner/README.md

 # TODO

-- System configuration is difficult to test without much effort.
+System configuration is difficult to test without much effort.
-- Some time in the future I will probably investigate writing tests.
+Some time in the future I will probably investigate writing tests.
+Until then some things might not work.